saygoodluck/TaskManagerAPI/README.md

 Check the box Enable annotation processing.

 ## Building the Project
-To build the entire project, navigate to the root directory (TaskManagerAPI) and run:
+To build the entire project, navigate to the root directory (task-manager-api) and run:

 ```bash
 mvn clean install